pmartinezrhub/DarkReport/Readme.md

    - Language locales

 ## Advise!!
+File **settings.py**
-Modify  DEBUG = True to false if you run in production remember to adjust settings.py for static if you are on production Run like any django project
+Modify  DEBUG = True to false if you run in production remember to adjust settings.py for static if you are on production

+Uncomment for production
+#'django.middleware.csrf.CsrfViewMiddleware', # only for demo is deactivated

+Run like any django project
 ```
 python manage.py runserver